-Chess Online from The University of Texas at Dallas consists of two for-credit, three-hour undergraduate or graduate courses.
+Chess Online from The University of Texas at Dallas consists of two for-credit, three-hour undergraduate courses.
 Studies in K-12 classrooms have shown a correlation between chess instruction and an increase in reading and other cognitive skills.

 Undergraduate fee – $800

 Chess I, ED 4358: Using Chess in Schools (3 semester hours) – Using chess to teach critical thinking, math and reading skills in elementary and secondary classrooms.
 This course is also appropriate for chess instructors who wish to incorporate additional academic and humanistic goals into their programs.
 No previous knowledge of chess is required.
 This course is offered through UT Dallas eLearning.
 (3-0) R

 Chess II, ED 4359: Using Institutional and Cultural Contexts of Chess (3 semester hours) – Examination of the roles of chess in history and in contemporary culture and analysis of chess in education.
 Each student’s culminating paper proposes improving an existing chess program or developing a new chess program.
 No prior knowledge of chess is required.
 This course is offered through UT Dallas eLearning.
 (3-0) R

 The courses run on the semester schedule.
 You can start at the beginning of the 16-week semester, or begin at the second 8-weeks of any semester.

 Please contact Ste’ve’sha Evans at [email protected] or at 972-883-2323 with questions.

 Students registering for these courses must first be admitted to UT Dallas.
 Since students from all over the world may register for these courses, we have made this process as simple and seamless as possible.
 Therefore, the first question is:

 - Are you currently registered as a student at UT Dallas?

 – If the answer is yes, proceed to step #3.